sveinung/writings/maintainable_backbone_tests.md

 +}
 ```

-After applying both the creation helper and the page object, our test is
+After applying both the creation helper and the page object, our test
-getting better:
+has improved considerably:

 ```javascript
  it('saves the book', function() {